Shift-Environmental/Rpanion-server/README2.md

 ## Troubleshooting

 ### My commands aren't working
-- Check if you're the active controller (first to connect, or highest System ID after previous controller disconnected)
+- Check if you're the active controller (first to connect, or lowest System ID after previous controller disconnected)
 - Verify your GCS is sending heartbeats regularly
 - If another GCS connected first, they have control until they disconnect or relinquish